 This action considers partial delegation of the management of yellowtail snapper to the State of Florida for the recreational (Alternative 2) and/or commercial (Alternative 3) fisheries.
-The harvest of yellowtail snapper is almost entirely from Florida (Tables 3 and 4).
+It is the Joint Council Committees' preference that the Councils remain responsible for establishing and implementing ACLs and AMs.
+The harvest of yellowtail snapper is almost entirely from waters adjacent to the State of Florida (Tables 3 and 4).
 The Councils would remain responsible for setting acceptable biological catch (ABC) and annual catch limit (ACL) values, and for establishing accountability measures (AMs).
 Any existing permit requirements would remain in effect for fishing in the respective jurisdictions.
-Additionally, prior to implementing any changes in management items delegated herein, the State of Florida will be required to submit a management plan outlining changes for review and approval by the Gulf and South Atlantic Councils.
+The Magnuson-Stevens Act allows for the delegation of management to a state to regulate fishing vessels beyond their state waters, provided its regulations are consistent with the FMP (Appendix B).
+The delegation of management authority to the states requires a three-quarters majority vote of the voting members of both the Gulf of Mexico Fishery Management Council (Gulf Council) and the South Atlantic Fishery Management Council (South Atlantic Council) (Appendix B).